ozontech/file.d/plugin/action/k8s/README.md

 ### labels_whitelist

-`string`
+`[]string`

-By default plugin adds all pod labels to the event.
-List here only those which are needed. e.g. `app,release`
+If set defines which pod labels to add to the event, others will be ignored.

 ### only_node